1/10 Scale Nike Smoke Model Rocket

 thingiverse

 The Nike Smoke was a sounding rocket used by NASA in the 1960's for atmospheric research.
-This model is 21.5" tall and the fin span is slightly less than 6".
-The tallest part is the nose cone at about 8.5".
-The inside diameter is 1.6", so standard centering rings could be used to make this a flyable model rocket.
-The shell is 1mm thick allowing for two extrusions of .5mm.
-The fin section and mid section connect with a twist-lock bayonet fitting, as do the nose cone and nose cone base.
-The nose cone base slip-fits into the mid section.
-I have not tried launching one of these myself, and I don't know how well the common 3D printing materials like PLA will hold up to the heat of a rocket engine ejection charge, so proceed at your own risk.
+This model measures 21.5 inches tall and its fin span is slightly less than six inches.
+The tallest part of this model is the nose cone, which stands at about eight and a half inches.
+The inside diameter is one and six-tenths of an inch, so standard centering rings can be used to make this a flyable model rocket.
+The shell of this model is one millimeter thick, allowing for two extrusions of point five millimeters.
+The fin section and mid-section connect with a twist-lock bayonet fitting, as do the nose cone and nose cone base.
+The nose cone base slip-fits into the mid-section.
+I have not tried launching one of these models myself, and I don't know how well common 3D printing materials like PLA will hold up to the heat of a rocket engine ejection charge, so proceed at your own risk.
 Double-perimeter fins can add weight to the rear of the rocket, so pay attention to the CG/CP relationship to ensure stability.

 Download Model from thingiverse